Chimkins/ModernDoom-CC-Loader/README.txt

 !VIRUS DISCLAMER!

-This program in .exe form is flagged as malware because i used pyinstaller to compile it.
+This program in .exe form may be flagged as malware because i used pyinstaller to compile it.
 It is safe.

 Virus Total Report - https://www.virustotal.com/gui/file/8c19a3b2a9a07d8d39b72c6e4c8245974ec5cfbdb4eff19b954906e33235b5a5?nocache=1